Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

 - `Delay` Enforce a pause of any action or maneuver for a time.
     1. `INTEGER :0` The time to pause.

 - `Dock` Fly toward a specific object and dock to it.
+When the NPC is formation leader, it will dissolve the formation and tell every member to dock, too.
     1. `STRING` Object by name to dock to.
 Can also be a static world solar.

 - `Follow` Follows the given target.